oosayeroo/qb-unicornjob/Readme.md

 ## Credits :

 - AndyaUK for his amazing help in ideas, snippets, morale and everything inbetween.
+- TheManHimself for adding progress bar when opening items

 ## Insert into @qb-smallresources --> server --> consumables.lua
 ```